the VIRTUAL PITCH Conference

 Scott GuyExecutive Director

-Under Scott’s tenure, NMI has developed over 100 musicals for producers across the country, and over 200 independent musicals by ANMT writers.
-Scott has produced several NMI musical theatre festivals and multiple seasons of concert readings and concerts.
-Scott has been actively involved as a writer and producer in both theatre and television.
-He has six Emmy nominations, and over 100 produced television scripts for Warner Bros., FOX-TV, Disney, Discovery Channel, PBS, etc. Upcoming/recent projects: Disney (musical version of Pirates of the Caribbean); Corday Productions (Days of Our Lives); and Manson’s Girls for Hollywood Fringe Festival 2018.
-If all goes according to plan, next year Scott will have productions of The Fish Whisperer, Manson’s Girls, and Der Strunkenwhitenlieder, as well as nearly 30 episodes on three different musical webseries: The Ghosts of Stowell Hill, Tales from a Darkening Wood, and The Last of Its Kind, and Slow Time on a Prairie Porch.
+Scott Guy (Executive Director) has been actively involved as a writer and producer in both theatre and television.
+He has six Emmy nominations, and over 100 produced television scripts for Warner Bros., FOX-TV, Disney, Discovery Channel, PBS, etc. Upcoming/recent projects: Disney (musical version of Pirates of the Caribbean); Corday Productions (Days of Our Lives); Manson’s Girls for Hollywood Fringe Festival (Pick of the Fringe); Der Strunkenwhitenlieder at Theatre Elision.
+Scott is currently writing episodes for three different musical webseries: Tales from a Darkening Wood, The Last of Its Kind, and Slow Time on a Prairie Porch.
 Scott is the Executive Director of New Musicals Inc. where he supervises online writers’ workshops, lyric labs, and script consultations.
 Under Scott’s tenure, New Musicals Inc. has developed over 50 musicals for producers across the country, and over 100 independent musicals by NMI writers.